pedrocaixeta/pylovo_fork/docs/source/grid_generation/explanation/infdb_buildings_processor.rst

 It supports the import of LoD2 datasets in the standardized CityGML format, enabling structured storage and retrieval of 3D geospatial data.
 The models can be enriched with statistical data from census sources, and spatial context is further improved through integration with the Basemap Project.
 Together, these components provide a flexible and scalable foundation for geospatial exploration, simulation, and infrastructure planning.
-They are all built into InfDB direcly.
+They are all built into InfDB directly.

 To make the above-mentioned data usable in Pylovo, it must first be combined into a single table:
 ``pylovo_input.buildings``.